 The effect of Jesus’s model was in three directions:

-- His disciples followed him and associated with types of people that assaulted the religious sensitivities of the religious people of the day.
+His disciples followed him and associated with the types of people that assaulted the religious sensitivities of the religious people of the day.

 Maybe the reason the church is not as influential as it should be is not because of personal or governmental oppression or regulation, or intimidation but because we aren’t living passionately FOR and LIKE Jesus?